Next Course Starts: 19/02/2024 (Moorabbin)

-AVI50419 Diploma of Aviation (Instructor Rating)
+AVI50419 Diploma of Aviation (Flight Instructor)

 This Airflite Flying College course provides a recognised training pathway for a participant with an Australian CASR Part 61 Commercial Pilot Licence (CPL) to achieve a Flight instructor rating (FIR) with a Grade 3 training endorsement (aeroplane) and the award of the following qualification: